20th February 1986 - 18th March 1986.

 Further west, along the coast road towards Cape Monze or Ras Muari, we stopped again, this time at a chicken farm.
 The smell coming from several long barns was almost overwhelming.
 On top of the barns, on wires and in the air were several hundred Black Kites, 3 Long-legged Buzzards, around 50 Tawny and Steppe Eagles and 4 Indian Spotted Eagles, and everywhere I looked, on the ground, there were Crested Larks.

-We continued along the coast road stopping frequently, seeing 2 Bay-backed Shrikes, 2 Great Grey Shrikes which were probably Steppe Grey, several White-cheeked Bulbuls, 3 Long-tailed Shrikes, 3 Desert Wheatears, several Little Green Bee-eaters, 3 Eastern Pied Wheatears, an Isabelline Wheatear, a Desert Warbler, 10+ Common Babblers, 12+ Scrub Warblers and a Red-vented Bulbul.
+We continued along the coast road stopping frequently, seeing 2 Bay-backed Shrikes, 2 Great Grey Shrikes which were probably Steppe Grey, several White-cheeked Bulbuls, 3 Long-tailed Shrikes, 3 Desert Wheatears, several Asian Green Bee-eaters, 3 Eastern Pied Wheatears, an Isabelline Wheatear, a Desert Warbler, 10+ Common Babblers, 12+ Scrub Warblers and a Red-vented Bulbul.

 On the beach and, on and over the sea were 8 Cormorants, 4 Greater Sand Plovers, 6 Lesser Sand Plovers, 3 Western Reef Herons, at least 8 Lesser Crested Terns, 10+ Sooty Gulls, Grey Plover, Osprey, a Caspian Gull, a Green

 Sandpiper, 2 Sanderling and several Swallows.